coopdanger/semver/draft-claise-semver.md

 The fields in such a structured version have the following semantics (cf. semver.org):

-* MAJOR is incremented when the new version of the protocol is incompatible with previous versions.
+* MAJOR is incremented when the new version of the specification is incompatible with previous versions.
-* MINOR is incremented when new functionality is added in a manner that is backward-compatible with previous versions
+* MINOR is incremented when new functionality is added in a manner that is backward-compatible with previous versions.
-* PATCH is incremented when bug fixes are made in a backward-compatible manner
+* PATCH is incremented when bug fixes are made in a backward-compatible manner.
-* BETA is incremented when
+* BETA is incremented when a new pre-release or testing version is made.

 In IETF terms, this versioning scheme provides functionality equivalent to